 • Eastern Pipistrelle: These bats are the smallest at only 3″-3.5″ and have reddish-light brown fur.

-Bats use high-frequency sounds to navigate and also make bird-like fluttering and chirping noises.
+Bats use high-frequency sounds to navigate and make bird-like fluttering and chirping noises.

-Each bat’s diet varies according to their species, some are omnivores that eat insects, fruit and nectar.
+Each bat’s diet varies according to their species.
+Most bats are insectivores, meaning they eat insects, but their diet may include fruit and nectar.
 In fact, a single bat can eat hundreds of thousands of insects every night.
-Their diet plays a major role in controlling populations of harmful bugs like mosquitos and flies.
+Their diet plays a role in controlling mosquito and fly populations.

 Bats are common carriers for several diseases that can be dangerous to you and your family, including rabies and histoplasmosis.
 While transmission of these diseases isn’t especially common, they are still a concern if bats are in your home.